Marin Honda: 2020–21 season

 Honda withdrew from the Japan Open after dislocating her shoulder.
 She competed at Eastern Sectionals, placing tenth.
 Assigned to the Grand Prix at the 2020 NHK Trophy, she placed ninth.
 Following that competition, Honda relocated to Toyota, Shin-Yokohama with Nobuo Satō becoming her new coach.

 Honda placed tenth at Eastern Sectionals to qualify for the Japan Championships.
 However, she withdrew from the Championships after collapsing of dizziness before a morning practice at the event.

 2021–22 season

 Honda placed twenty-first at the 2021–22 Japan Championships.

 2022–23 season

 Honda placed twenty-sixth at the 2022–23 Japan Championships.

 During the off-season, Honda and her sister, Miyu, were cast to star in the summer show, One Piece on Ice, with Honda being cast to play Nefeltari Vivi and Miyu being cast to play Nami.

 2023–24 season

 Competing at the 2023–24 Japan Championships, Honda finished twenty-eighth.
 Prior to the event, Honda suffered an injury to her right pelvis.

 On January 5, 2024, Honda's management announced her decision to retire from competitive figure skating at the end of the season.
 Following this announcement, Honda stated, "I really like skating.
 As long as I can continue skating, I will continue skating if everyone wants to watch it."

+Ice dance with Shoma Uno

+Partnership formation

+Following his retirement from singles skating, Honda's boyfriend, Shoma Uno, approached her with the suggestion that he and her take on the challenge of learning how to ice dance together.
+Uno later shared that the idea came to him due to his desire for more people to witness Honda's expressiveness as a skater.
+"I had no regrets about singles," he said.
+"However, I think people don't fully understand how wonderful Marin's skating is."
+Following a period of deliberation, Honda agreed to the idea and the partnership officially formed in October 2024.
+Honda/Uno first debuted as a team in June 2025 during "Ice Brave," a show that was organized by Uno.

+In March 2026, Honda/Uno received additional training at the Ice Academy of Montréal.

+2026–2027 season

+On May 22, 2026, Honda/Uno announced their plans to pursue ice dance competitively with the goal of competing at the 2030 Winter Olympics.
+"We chose to begin in the 2026 season because of our strong desire to seriously pursue the 2030 Winter Olympics as competitors," Uno said.
+Additionally, Honda/Uno stated that they did not yet have an official coaching team and as a result, Uno's longtime singles skating coach, Stéphane Lambiel, would accompany them to competitions.